MichaelG123-hub/Final-prroject-CMP-343/README.md

 I tested the front-end by typing Hello in the body of my app.js file in the front-end folder.

+update:

+After successfully tesing the front-end, I will now focus on creating pages in it.
+I started to create routes for my app in the front-end.
+I do this by creating a folder in my src folder and naming it pages, after that I created 3 files, Books.jsx, Add.jsx, and Update.jsx.

-you can use npm start to start the back-end. (work in progress)
+you can use npm start to start the back-end and front-end. (work in progress)